WebKit/WebKit/Websites/perf.webkit.org/Install.md

 ## Instructions if you're using Server.app

  - Enable PHP web applications
- - Go to Server Website / Store Site Files In, change it to /Volumes/Data/WebKitPerfMonitor/public/`
+ - Go to Server Website / Store Site Files In, change it to /Volumes/Data/perf.webkit.org/public/`
  - Go to Server Website / Edit advanced settings, enable Allow overrides using .htaccess files

 ## Instructions if you're not using Server.app

  - Edit /private/etc/apache2/httpd.conf

-     1. Change DocumentRoot to `/Volumes/Data/WebKitPerfMonitor/public/`
+     1. Change DocumentRoot to `/Volumes/Data/perf.webkit.org/public/`
      2. Uncomment `"LoadModule php5_module libexec/apache2/libphp5.so"`
      3. Modify the directives for the document root and / to allow overriding `"All"`
      4. Delete directives on CGI-Executables

+ - In Mavericks and later, copy php.ini to load pdo_pgsql.so pgsql.so.
+    `sudo cp /Applications/Server.app/Contents/ServerRoot/php.ini /etc/`

 ## Common directives for the related apache config file